gara-z/gara-recipes/White chocolate pannacotta.md

 Cover the curd with plastic wrap and make sure to place the wrap on the surface of the curd to prevent a thick skin forming.
 Alternatively, pour the curd into a piping bag if you'd like to pipe it on top of the pannacotta.
 Place the curd into the fridge to set and chill.

 ## Assembly:
 Just before serving, assemble the pannacotta, curd*, and any additional toppings (optional).
 If not piping the curd on top of the pannacotta, distribute the curd on top of the pannacotta carefully with a spoon.
 Dig in!

 *Instead of fruit curd, you can serve the pannacotta with fresh raspberries, whole or mashed and sweetened with some sugar, or other fresh berries and/or fruit.

-### Notes
+## Notes
 Frozen passion fruit juice can be found in bigger grocery stores or in Mexican/Latin American grocery stores (I used frozen found at Mi Terra, San Pablo Ave, Berkeley).
 If using fresh passion fruit, one fruit yields about 2 Tbsp inlcuding seeds and about 1 Tbsp strained juice.

 I used the Telephone brand agar agar poweder, found in the Asian food aisle in the grocery store.
 I boiled the pannacotta mixture for exactly 4 minutes (from the first boil until removing it from the heat), poured about 100 ml serving size and let it set for approx 24 hours in the fridge: the pannacotta was still a bit
 runny in the middle.
 Maybe let boil for approx 4.5-5 mins total to have it set all through.
-4.5-5 mins next time to have it set completely